Richard “Dick” Conant

 As chair of Avalonia’s Ledyard Town Committee, Neil has been involved in multiple stewardship activities.
 The preservation of key habitats is essential to Neil for countless reasons, including providing access to these important areas for interested members of the public.

-Most recently, Toby was the co-director of a digital humanities project at Yale University, where his work emphasized collaboration, education, outreach, and project management.
-Because of his background in the sciences, his research areas included ethnobotany, historical Native and colonial land use, and changes in land tenure over time in southern New England.
+Prior to joining Avalonia, Toby was the co-director of a digital humanities project at Yale University for nearly a decade, where his work emphasized collaboration, education, outreach, and project management between the institution and indigenous communities.
+His research areas included ethnobotany, historical Native and colonial land use, and changes in land tenure over time in southern New England.

 Mark Hibbard